Understanding Who is Liable in a Slip and Fall Lawsuit

 Property owners have certain legal responsibilities to those who enter their premises.
 Persons who are legally on the property of someone else are entitled to expect that reasonable measures have been taken to ensure their safety.

-When the Property Owner is Liable for Your Injuries
+When is the Property Owner Liable for Injuries from a Slip and Fall Accident

 Property owners are not automatically liable every time someone slips and falls on their property.
+It is helpful to learn more about trip and fall vs slip and fall accidents.
 A property owner must only act reasonably to try and safeguard authorized visitors to the property.

 For invitees, property owners are not only responsible for removing or warning of dangerous conditions they know to exist, but they are also held responsible for unknown dangerous conditions that could have been discovered upon reasonable inspection.